Domestic Abuse Lawyer in Miami

 - Is the alleged victim merely trying to gain an advantage for a divorce that they are going through?
 Are they trying to gain an advantage in a child custody hearing?

-- Does the alleged victim have a past criminal record of his or her own?
+- Does the alleged victim have a past criminal record of their own?

 - Did the defendant act in self-defense?

-One course of action that an attorney may take is to try to get their client to be eligible for a domestic violence intervention diversion program.
-This type of program is only available for individuals who are first time offenders of violating laws against domestic abuse.
-The program usually lasts between 6 months and one year depending on the specific case.
-If the course is completed successfully there is a possibility that charges for domestic abuse will be dismissed and going to trial will not be necessary.
+One course of action that a domestic abuse attorney may take is to try to get their client to be eligible for a domestic violence intervention diversion program.
+This type of program is only available for individuals who are first-time offenders of violating domestic abuse laws.
+The program usually lasts between 6 months and 1 year, depending on the specific case.
+If the course is completed successfully, there is a possibility that charges for domestic abuse will be dismissed and going to trial will not be necessary.

 Domestic abuse laws can be very complicated.
-Making decisions how to proceed when being charged with violating laws against domestic abuse without the help of criminal defense attorney is a serious mistake.
-Charges for domestic abuse need to be taken extremely serious as the penalties can affect a person for life.
-The sooner that a criminal defense attorney is hired the better chance a defendant has to have charges for domestic abuse reduced or possibly dropped all together.
+Making decisions on how to proceed when being charged with violating laws, without the help of an attorney, is a serious mistake.
+Charges for domestic abuse need to be taken extremely seriously, as the penalties can affect a person for life.
+The sooner that a Miami domestic abuse lawyer is hired, the better chance a defendant has to have charges for domestic abuse reduced ꟷ or possibly dropped together.